inpefess/isabelle-client/README.rst

 If you’re writing a research paper, you can cite the Isabelle client using the `following DOI
 <https://doi.org/10.1007/978-3-031-16681-5_24>`__.
 You can also cite
-Isabelle 2021 (and the earlier version of the client) with `this DOI
+Isabelle 2021 (and an earlier version of the client) with `this DOI
 <https://doi.org/10.1007/978-3-030-81097-9_20>`__.
 There also is a
 somewhat more complete (but unpublished) `pre-print
 <https://arxiv.org/abs/2212.11173>`__.